chaimeleon-eu/dataset-service/README.md

 set DSS_ENDPOINT=https://chaimeleon-eu.i3m.upv.es/dataset-service/api
 ```

-### Previous authentication to obtain a bearer token
+### Authentication to obtain a bearer token

+Some operations require previous authentication using the OpenId-Connect standard protocol.
 It is recommended to use an OpenID-Connect library for the programming language of your client application,
 it will ease your work providing things like the automatic refresh of the token.
 You can use a generic library or a particular library for the implementation used in your project.